-How to Use Parabolic SAR to Buy Dips or Sell Spikes
+Buy Dips or Sell Spikes with Parabolic SAR

-Parabolic SAR is just another trend indicator offered by default by any trading platform and the overall idea when trading with this indicator is to make sure you end up on the right side of the market, or, simply put, to follow the trend.
-Even though it is considered to be a lagging indicator, traders found tremendous value when trading with it.
-As it is the case with all trend indicators, this one as well is used to find out places to trade in the direction of the general trend.
-It is not wise to use it to spot trend reversals as simply it is not built for this purpose.
-The Parabolic SAR was developed by the same guy that developed the worldwide famous Relative Strength Index (RSI), Welles Wilder.
+Parabolic SAR is just another trend indicator offered by default by any trading platform, and the overall idea when trading with this indicator is to make sure you end up on the right side of the market, or, simply put, to follow the trend.
+Even though it is considered to be a lagging indicator, traders find tremendous value when trading with it.
+As is the case with all trend indicators, this one is used to identify places to trade in the direction of the general trend.
+It is not wise to use it to spot trend reversals, as it is simply not built for this purpose.
+The Parabolic SAR was developed by Welles Wilder, the same guy who developed the world-famous Relative Strength Index (RSI).
 The SAR acronym stands for “stop and reverse”, but nevertheless, the indicator is a trend one.
-Having said that, it is applied to a chart and if the trend is a bullish one, one will see some “dots” below the actual price, indicating the price is going to move to the upside.
-The same is true on a bearish trend, only, this time, the dots will indicate a bearish trend.
+Having said that, if it is applied to a chart and if the trend is a bullish one, one will see some “dots” below the actual price, indicating that the price is going to move to the upside.
+The same is true on a bearish trend, only this time the dots will indicate a bearish trend.
 In other words, if a dot is placed above the price, this is considered to be a bearish signal, while a dot that appears below the price is a bullish signal.
-Buying and selling with the Parabolic SAR indicator is not that easy and straightforward, though, as you can see in the rest of this article.
+Buying and selling with the Parabolic SAR indicator is not that easy or straightforward, though, as you will see in the rest of this article.

-To apply the Parabolic SAR to a chart, one needs to go and click the Insert tab on the MetaTrader 4 platform, then chose Indicators, Trend, and the Parabolic SAR appears.
+To apply the Parabolic SAR to a chart, you need to click the Insert tab on the MetaTrader 4 platform, then choose Indicators, Trend, and the Parabolic SAR will open.

-After choosing the indicator, a popup window appears asking you to set the parameters for it: one can choose the color of it, the size of the dots that are to be applied, and even the period to be taken into consideration when applying the dots.
+After choosing the indicator, a pop-up window appears asking you to set the parameters.
+You can choose the colour, the size of the dots to be applied, and even the period to be taken into consideration when applying the dots.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|